 Ollantaytambo was named one of the world's best tourist villages by the United Nations World Tourism Organization (UNWTO).
 The town was recognized for its well-preserved Incan architecture, rich cultural heritage, and role as a gateway to Machu Picchu.

-The UNWTO's "Best Tourism Villages" initiative aims to promote sustainable tourism in rural areas and to recognize the vital role that small villages can play in the tourism industry.
-The selection criteria for the initiative include the preservation of cultural heritage, the promotion of local products and services, and the implementation of sustainable tourism practices.
+The UNWTO's "Best Tourism Villages" initiative aims to promote sustainable tourism in rural areas and recognize the vital role that small villages can play in the tourism industry.
+The initiative's selection criteria include the preservation of cultural heritage, the promotion of local products and services, and the implementation of sustainable tourism practices.

 What is the Super Sacred Valley with Maras Moray?

-What is included in the Super Sacred Valley?
+What is included in the Super Sacred Valley tour package?

 What are the Maras Salt Mines?